congress Jonathan L. Jackson

 Congressman Jonathan L. Jackson represents Illinois' First Congressional District.
 Born to civil rights leaders Rev. Jessie Jackson and Jacqueline Jackson, the fight for underrepresented people runs in Congressman Jackson's blood.

-Jonathan L. Jackson for congress
+congress Jonathan L. Jackson

 On This Page